Combinatorial views on persistent characters in phylogenetics: Results

 The proofs of Parts 1 and 2 of Theorem \ref{characterize} are relatively straightforward and can be found in the appendix.
 The proof of Part 3 requires several intermediate results.
 The general strategy is to show that $f$ has a minimal persistent extension on $T$ if and only if conditions (a) and (b) hold.
 If they hold, this minimal persistent extension is unique and can be found with the first phase of the Fitch algorithm.

-Before elaborating on this, we illustrate how the persistence score and the parsimony score of a character $f$ on a tree $T$ relate to each other and prove the following statements, which in turn will be used to prove Part 1 and Part 2 of Theorem \ref{characterize}.
+Before elaborating on this, we illustrate how the persistence score and the parsimony score of a character $f$ on a tree $T$ relate to each other and prove the following statements, which in turn will be used to prove Parts 1 and 2 of Theorem \ref{characterize}.

 \begin{lemma} Let $\mathcalligra{p}(f,T)=p$.
 Then, \begin{enumerate} \item $l_p(f,T) \geq l(f,T)$. \item $l(f,T)\leq 2$. \end{enumerate} \end{lemma}

 \begin{proof} \leavevmode \begin{enumerate} \item By definition, $l(f,T)$ denotes the minimum number of changes required to realize $f$ on $T$.
 Thus, the number of changes of any persistent extension is at least $l(f,T)$. \item By part 1 and by the definition of the persistence score, we have $l(f,T)\leq l_p(f,T)\leq 2$. \end{enumerate} \end{proof}